Who we are

 You may join our Weekly Dancing

 Dance with us each Wednesday evening, September thru April, at the Scandinavian Community Centre in Burnaby.
-From 7:30 until 8:45, we run a beginner class and an intermediate class.
+From 7:30 until 8:45, we run a beginner class (when we have beginners) and an intermediate class.
 After a short coffee/tea break, the classes come together for request dancing for another hour.

-Each term we run an 8-session course on basic Scandinavian couple dance steps including schottis, waltz, hambo, polka, etc. Teaching runs Wednesdays from 7:30 to 8:45 at the Scandinavian Community Centre.
-Cost is $50 per person and includes club membership for the term, or if you want, you can pay $85 for the full year's membership and get the class for free.
+Each term, when we enough beginners to form a class, we run an 8-session course on basic Scandinavian couple dance steps including schottis, waltz, hambo, polka, etc. Teaching runs Wednesdays from 7:30 to 8:30 at the Scandinavian Community Centre.
+Cost is $60 per person and includes club membership for the term, or if you want, you can pay $100 for the full year's membership and get the class for free.
 Also included is our video of basic dances.
 Couples and singles are welcome.
 Classes begin mid-September and mid-January.
-Check the Upcoming Events page for the next start date.

 This document on Scandinavian Couple Dance Basics tells a bit more about the dancing and the teaching.